cal-poly-dxhub/generic-chatbot-framework/README.md

 **RAG configuration**

 -   **vectorStoreConfig**: Configuration for the vector store.
-Currently, it supports Amazon Aurora PostgreSQL only.
+This solution supports two types of vector stores: Amazon Aurora PostgreSQL and Amazon OpenSearch Serverless.

     ```yaml
-    vectorStoreType: <The type of vector store used (e.g., pgvector).>
+    vectorStoreConfig:
+      vectorStoreType: '<pgvector | opensearch>'
       vectorStoreProperties:
+        # For pgvector (Aurora PostgreSQL)
         minCapacity: <The minimum capacity (in Aurora Capacity Units) for the vector store.>
         maxCapacity: <The maximum capacity (in Aurora Capacity Units) for the vector store.>
         useRDSProxy: <Boolean flag indicating if RDS proxy is used for database connections.>

+        # For OpenSearch Serverless
+        standbyReplicas: <'ENABLED' | 'DISABLED', Indicates whether to use standby replicas for the collection.
+Default is ENABLED>
+    ```
+    Example for pgvector:
+    ```yaml
+    vectorStoreConfig:
+      vectorStoreType: 'pgvector'
+      vectorStoreProperties:
+        minCapacity: 2
+        maxCapacity: 8
+        useRDSProxy: true
+    ```
+    Example for OpenSearch Serverless:
+    ```yaml
+    vectorStoreConfig:
+      vectorStoreType: 'opensearch'
+      vectorStoreProperties:
+        standbyReplicas: 'ENABLED'  # Enable high availability with standby replicas
     ```

 -   **embeddingsModels**: A list of embeddings models used for generating document embeddings.